guigrpa/giu/ROADMAP.md

 - [x] **Breaking change** Hints: make it a single function that returns arrows and labels, *hint elements*
 - [ ] Mobile support:
     + [ ] Modals:
-        * [ ] Input dropdowns get cut -- unavoidable?
         * [ ] Focusing on inputs in modals: causes page to scroll...
+If NOT CORRECTED, add indication on iOS demo.
         * [x] Backdrop does not cover full screen
         * [x] Backdrop still allows scrolling of underlying page
     + [ ] Fix fontfaceobserver in Safari & Mobile Safari
-- [ ] Long demo with explanations:
-    + [ ] Check other highlighting options: http://twitter.com/ryanflorence/status/738236122950602752
 - [ ] ListPicker: if not focused, it should not scrollintoview!
 But don't use fFocused (draws a border).
 Add a new `fParentFocused` and use it for this purpose.
 Dropdownmenus should stop scrolling also if keyboard shortcuts are used

 - [ ] Basic tests with enzyme?
 Floats, modals, etc. are bound to be tricky